Loading

 A graph showing the percentage of the popular vote received by major parties in general elections (1832–2005)

 Following the 1918 general election, Labour became the Official Opposition after the Conservatives went into coalition with the Liberal Party.
 Labour's first minority governments came following the 1923 and 1929 general elections, the latter being the first time Labour were the largest party in parliament by seats won.
 They formed their first majority government following the 1945 general election.
 However, after winning the 1950 general election, Labour would lose the following election in 1951 to the Conservatives despite gaining their highest share of votes to date at 48.8%.
 During the 1983 election, Labour posted their worst vote share in the post-war period at 27.6%.
 In 1997, a party record of 418 Labour MPs were elected.
+After losing power after the 2010 general election, Labour lost four consecutive general elections.
 At the 2019 general election, 202 Labour MPs were elected, the lowest for the party since 1935.
-Since the 2010 general election, Labour have lost four consecutive general elections.
+At the 2024 general election, Labour returned to power after winning the election with a 174 seat majority.

 Parliament of the United Kingdom